31:8 Project - North Dakota Human Trafficking Education

 Josh Ulmer

 Josh was raised in North Dakota where his family’s company, Ulmer Auction Service, gave him insight into the farming and ranching industry and allowed him to travel the state.
 He attended Bismarck State College, earning an Associate’s degree before graduating from Dickinson State University with a degree in Business Administration.
-Josh is a Personal Banking Officer at BNC National Bank in Bismarck and active in several community groups.
-He and his wife, Erica, are passionate about creating a community where safety is a priority.
+Josh is a Business Banking Officer at BNC National Bank in Bismarck and active in several community groups.
+Josh's wife, Erica, and his sons, Crosby and Ryan, inspire him to continue creating a community where safety is a priority.

 Murray Sagsveen